 Today we headed into Pensacola proper to find the Naval Air Base in order to tour the Naval Aviation Museum, spend a good portion of the day here before then venturing out to the Pensacola Lighthouse for our first ever lighthouse tour.
 Excitement hung heavy in the air (at least for me) and we began our journey on that confusion known as I-10 West.
 In and of itself I-10 is okay (except for the apparently constant work being done there) but once you leave it and move south on I-110 all kinds of confusion awaits.
-Watching the road signs carefully and having Siri, that magical voice in the air who answers questions and supplies directions supply us the means to maneuver within the city of Pensacola and find our way to our destination.
+Watching the road signs carefully and having Siri, that magical voice in the air who answers questions and supplies directions and the means to maneuver within the city of Pensacola and find our way to our destination.
 By the way, en route we saw an new kind of Road Kill; at least new to me.
 Alligator.
 Yes, a three footer was killed trying to cross the four lane highway the night prior.
 I've seen possum, raccoon, rabbit, squirrel, deer, horse and such; even a carp (yes, the fish!) once, but this is the first 'gator road kill I've run across (figuratively speaking of course).

 For a kid who grew up reading maps and directing my father to various destinations across the country both on the highways and lakes this should have been a breeze.

 Oh, we did okay from 10 to 110 and even down to 98; the problem really began when we left 98 and moved south onto S Navy Blvd.
 Within a short distance, a "Detour" sign appeared taking us onto 292, also known as the Gulf Beach Highway.
 No sweat, right?